TheCodeNoodle/TheCodeNoodle/README.md

     def future_goals(self):
         return [
-            "🎯 Actually understand half the things I code", "🚀 Build cool projects, hopefully that work", "🌍 Contribute to open-source so I can brag about it", "💡 Combine AI with art because it sounds fancy" ]
+            "🎯 Actually understand half the things i code", "🚀 Build cool projects, hopefully that work", "🌍 Contribute to open-source so i can brag about it", "💡 Combine AI with art because it sounds fancy" ]